 • Stick with a free theme.
 Shopify’s 13 free themes are well-built and mobile-friendly.
 You do not need a $350 premium theme to make your first sales.

 • Limit paid apps.
-Many store owners install 10+ apps and end up paying $50-100/month in app fees alone.
+Many store owners install 10+ apps and end up paying $50 to $100/month in app fees alone.
 Start with free apps only, and only add paid ones when you have a specific problem to solve.

 • Use Shopify Payments.
 If you use a third-party payment gateway, Shopify charges an extra transaction fee on top of the gateway’s fees.
 Shopify Payments removes that extra charge.